Committed to a Sustainable, Resilient Hawai‘i

-As one of the most geographically isolated places in the world, Hawaii has much to gain by transforming itself into a self-sufficient, resilient community equipped to meet the challenges of the 21st Century.
+As one of the most geographically isolated places in the world, Hawaiʻi has much to gain by transforming itself into a more self-sufficient and resilient community equipped to meet the challenges of the 21st Century.

 Focus Areas / We Focus on Solutions